VisionVerse/CoVaL/README.md

-## Acknowledgement
+## :clap: Acknowledgement

 This project is built upon several excellent open-source repositories and remote sensing change detection benchmarks.
-We sincerely thank the authors for their contributions.
+We sincerely thank the authors for their contributions :clap::clap::clap:.